kubernetes/kubernetes/docs/user-guide/horizontal-pod-autoscaling/README.md

 ```

 This defines a horizontal pod autoscaler that maintains between 1 and 10 replicas of the Pods
-controlled by the php-apache replication controller you created in the first step of these instructions.
+controlled by the php-apache replication controller we created in the first step of these instructions.
 Roughly speaking, the horizontal autoscaler will increase and decrease the number of replicas
 (via the replication controller) so as to maintain an average CPU utilization across all Pods of 50%
-(since each pod requests 200 milli-cores in [rc-php-apache.yaml](rc-php-apache.yaml), this means average CPU utilization of 100 milli-cores).
+(since each pod requests 200 milli-cores by [kubectl run](#kubectl-run), this means average CPU utilization of 100 milli-cores).
 See [here](../../../docs/design/horizontal-pod-autoscaler.md#autoscaling-algorithm) for more details on the algorithm.

 We will create the autoscaler by executing the following command: